DefinitionThis is surgery to remove the larynx, more commonly known as the voice box. In some cases, a partial laryngectomy may be possible.

 - Suctioning secretions

-- Have the drains removed in about five days.
+- Have the drains removed in about 5 days.
 The stitches will be removed in about one week.

-- For about 6 weeks, avoid lifting heavy objects and doing strenuous activity.
+- Avoid lifting heavy objects and doing strenuous activity for up to 6 weeks.

 - Participate in a speech rehabilitation program.
 You will need to learn how to speak again.
 The program may involve speaking by: